Mohammed-Shoaib124/MileStone3/README.md

 * EXECUTION OF TASK 3
 - Execute Task 1 again in your IDE it will give you a text file as output.
 - Download the text file.
+- Extract all the files of the Vizualization folder and save the text file in that folder.
 - In the CityGraph1.java in the main class give the text file path.
 - Run CityGraph1.java
 - Give the inputs in specified format and select option 2 to shortest path.